haguro/elevenlabs-go/README.md

 [![codecov](https://codecov.io/gh/haguro/elevenlabs-go/branch/main/graph/badge.svg?token=UM33DSSTAG)](https://codecov.io/gh/haguro/elevenlabs-go)
 [![Go Report Card](https://goreportcard.com/badge/github.com/haguro/elevenlabs-go)](https://goreportcard.com/report/github.com/haguro/elevenlabs-go)

 This is a Go client library for the ElevenLabs text-to-speech platform.
-It provides a simple interface to interact with the ElevenLabs API. *Please note: This library is very much a work in progress and far from ready or complete.*
+It provides a simple interface to interact with the ElevenLabs API. *Please note: This library is still a work in progress, incomplete and is not intended for production use*

 ## Installation